How to Make Online Research with Baby Boomers a Success

 - In the last decade, boomers have increased their consumer spending on average of 4.4% a year - which is faster than any other demographic!

 As a result, people assume that face-to-face research methodologies (such as an online market research community or focus groups) or more traditional techniques (like telephone interviews) are best suited to older generations.
 But with an age span of 20 years, it’s not fair to tarnish an entire generation with the same brush.
-Yes, 72-year-old's might not be as likely as millennials to be scrolling through Facebook (although come to think of it, my 76-year-old Nan is an avid Facebooker!), but this generation isn’t all walking sticks and purple rinses.
+Sure, a 79-year-old might not use TikTok, but boomers are far more tech-savvy than they’re often given credit for.

-So without further ado, here’s how (and why!) to conduct online studies with baby boomers.
+So, here’s how – and why – to conduct online studies with baby boomers.

 In fact, research shows that: